Do Clear Retainers Mess with Your Speech? Here’s What to Expect

 💡 Exercises to Regain Clear Speech

-A Smile Assessment evaluates teeth alignment, bite, and spacing to ensure your retainer fits perfectly and minimizes speech disruption.
-It helps determine whether standard or extra thick retainers are ideal for your mouth.
+A professional Smile Assessment evaluates your bite, teeth alignment, and spacing.
+It ensures the retainer fits correctly and minimizes speech disruption.
+This assessment also helps determine whether a standard or extra thick retainer is ideal for you.

 “The Smile Assessment gave me confidence my retainers would fit perfectly and feel comfortable.”